collm2023/collm2023.github.io/program.markdown

 nav_order: 4
 ---

-The workshop will take place on XXX Sep 2023 as part of ECML-PKDD 2023.
+The workshop will take place on Sep 18, 2023 as part of ECML-PKDD 2023.
 All times are given in Central European Time (CET).
+The program will feature keynote speakers, paper presentations, and a panel session.

+- Schedule
 TBD